egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 > Uncertainty in models arises due to incomplete system understanding
 > (which processes to include, or which interact), from imprecise,
-> finite and sparese data measurements, and from uncertainty in input
+> finite and sparse data measurements, and from uncertainty in input
 > conditions and scenarios for model simulations or runs (Jakeman,
 > Letcher, and Norton 2006).
 Non-technical uncertainties can also be
-> introduced throughout the modellign process, such as uncertainties
+> introduced throughout the modelling process, such as uncertainties
 > arising from issues in problem-framing, indeterminicies, and modeller
 > / client values (Jakeman, Letcher, and Norton 2006).
 >